-The First Nations Justice Strategy (FNJS) is a community based program that provides quality, confidential restorative justice, and mediation services with professionalism, respect, and dedication to the wellness of our community. your commitment guarantees the success of the program.
+The First Nations Justice Strategy (FNJS) is a community-based program that provides quality, confidential support through restorative justice interventions and mediations.

-The FNJS has dedicated Community Justice Workers (CJWs) in five Manitoba First Nation Communities: Sagkeeng, Pinaymootang, Waywayseecappo, Pine Creek and Long Plain. (subject to change)
+The FNJS has dedicated Community Justice Workers (CJWs) in six Manitoba First Nation Communities: Brokenhead, Pinaymootang, Pine Creek, Sandy Bay, Sagkeeng, and Waywayseecappo. (subject to change)

-The CJW facilitates and maintains a Community Justice Committee (CJC).
+The CJW’s facilitates and maintains a Community Justice Committee (CJC).
 CJC members are called on for their knowledge, respect, and wisdom.
-CJC members ar enot a judge or a jury.
-The CJC makes every effort to understand the underlying issues that led to the misbehaviour.
+CJC members are not a judge or a jury.
+The CJC makes every effort to understand the underlying issues that led to the wrongdoing.

-Court: These are called Diversionary Referrals.
-Youth and adults may participate.
+Court: Youth and adults may participate in diversionary referrals.
 Cases may be referred by the Crown or a Judge.